YixiongDing/UniMelb-Study-Materials/Software Testing and Reliability/Sample Exam 1/Sample Exam 1.md

 1. text = '', this test will not go into the loop, cover False for the first decision
 2. text = 'hi', this test will successfully go every other branch

+#### Question 5 [10 marks]
+##### 1. [4 marks] Consider a single mutant that has been generated for a program that we are testing.
+We have a test suite that reveals no failures in the original program.
+This test suite is run on the mutant, and again, no failures occur.
+What does this mean about our test suite?

+##### 2. [6 marks] The relational operator replacement rule takes an occurrence of a relational operator, <,≤,>,≥,=, or ̸=, replaces that occurrence with one of every other type of relational operator to generate a set of mutants.
+A colleague in your quality assurance team hypothesises that boundary-value analysis is required if we want to kill all non-equivalent mutants created by this operator.
+Do you agree with your colleague?
+Explain why.

+Equivalent Mutant: Given a program and a mutation of that program, the mutant is said to be an equivalent mutant if, for every input, the program and the mutant produce the same output.